-During the risk assessment exercise performed in 2018, it was concluded that the Company had a material credit risk exposure which derived from the exposure to its banking counterparties.
-As part of the ORSA process, a number of stress tests were performed with the assumption that counterparty default risk would materialise.
+During the risk assessment exercise performed in 2019, it was concluded that the Company had material credit risk exposure, which derived from the exposure to its banking counterparties.
+As part of the ORSA process, a number of stress tests were performed.
 The results of the stress tests showed a decrease in the Company's own funds and/or its solvency ratio.
-It is noted that under these stress tests, the most significant impact on the solvency ratio was observed, since it had a drop within the range of 5% to 60% during the projected period.
-However, it was evident that the Company would be able to cope with such events and proceed with its strategic and business plans, since it was considered adequately capitalised and its solvency position would remain well above the minimum regulatory requirements.
-Nevertheless, as per the relevant Board decision taken, the Company's material exposures to its banking counterparties were significantly reduced by the end of the year.
+It is noted that the most significant impact on the solvency ratio was observed in the combined scenario of counterparty default and the occurrence of a catastrophic event, since it had a drop within the range of 15% to 65% during the projected period.
+However, the Company was considered adequately capitalised, since its solvency position would remain well above the minimum regulatory requirements and within its risk appetite.
+As per the relevant Board decision taken, the Company's material exposures to its banking counterparties were significantly reduced by the end of the year.